-Mr. Dahlgren is employed as our Executive Vice President, Vessel Operations pursuant to an employment agreement with us dated as of June 12, 2023.
+Mr. Dahlgren is employed as our Executive Vice President, Chief Vessel Operations and Newbuild Officer pursuant to an employment agreement with us dated as of June 12, 2023.

 The initial term of Mr. Dahlgren's employment agreement is from June 12, 2023 through December 31, 2025, which automatically renews each anniversary of December 31, 2025 thereafter for additional one-year terms unless either we or Mr. Dahlgren gives notice of non-renewal within 60 days prior to the end of the term.
-The agreement provides for a minimum annual base salary of \$900,000, subject to annual review, which amount was increased to \$920,000 in 2024, an annual cash performance incentive in an amount to be determined by our Compensation Committee, long-term equity incentive compensation as determined by our Compensation Committee, and participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
+The agreement provides for a minimum annual base salary of \$900,000, subject to annual review, which was increased in 2024 and 2025, an annual cash performance incentive in an amount to be determined by our Compensation Committee, long-term equity incentive compensation as determined by our Compensation Committee, and participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
 He is also entitled to a \$1,500 monthly car allowance.
 Mr. Dahlgren is also entitled to benefits upon termination of employment in certain circumstances as described under described below under "Potential Payments Upon Termination or Change in Control."